tuhinjubcse/tuhinjubcse.github.io/index.md

 ## About
 I am a 2nd year Masters student in Computer Science at Columbia University ,working under Professor Kathleen McKeown on Natural Language Processing .
 I closely collaborate with her PHD student Christopher Hidey .
 I am highly interested in Computational models of Social Science and Argumentation Mining .
 Prior to joining Grad school I was a backend engineer at UBER and Amazon .

 My current research involves building better models for end to end argumentation mining of dialogic corpus .
 One of the end goals is also to identify semantics of argumentative components to help generate persuasive language .
+In Spring 2018
+I also spent some time modelling discourse coherence and finding best sentence ordering in feedback messages.

 <p> Paper from the Deep Learning course I took in Columbia <a href="https://github.com/tuhinjubcse/COMS4995/blob/master/Deep_Learning_Project_Report.pdf" title="Title">
 [pdf] </a> .</p>